BrikerMan/Kashgari/README.md

 - **Human-friendly**.
 Kashgari's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
 - **Powerful and simple**.
 Kashgari allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
 - **Built-in transfer learning**.
 Kashgari built-in pre-trained BERT and Word2vec embedding models, which makes it very simple to transfer learning to train your model.
 - **Fully scalable**.
-Kashgari provide a simple, fast, and scalable environment for fast experimentation, train your models and experiment with new approaches using different embeddings and model structure.
+Kashgari provides a simple, fast, and scalable environment for fast experimentation, train your models and experiment with new approaches using different embeddings and model structure.
 - **Production Ready**.
-Kashgari could export model with `SavedModel` format for tensorflow serving, you could directly deploy it on cloud.
+Kashgari could export model with `SavedModel` format for tensorflow serving, you could directly deploy it on the cloud.

 ## Our Goal

-- **Academic users** Easier Experimentation to prove their hypothesis without coding from scratch.
+- **Academic users** Easier experimentation to prove their hypothesis without coding from scratch.
 - **NLP beginners** Learn how to build an NLP project with production level code quality.
 - **NLP developers** Build a production level classification/labeling model within minutes.